prio-data/views_pipeline/documentation/guide_to_branches_and_PRs.md

     - If changes are requested, commit the updates to the same branch and resubmit for review.

 11. **Do not merge the PR yourself unless explicitly allowed.**
-    - PRs should be merged by a designated maintainer or team lead.
+    - PRs should be merged by a designated reviewer or team lead.
     - They will ensure that all checks pass, no conflicts remain, and that the PR is ready to be integrated into the codebase.

 ## Closing the Branch